Sophie Jamal: Misconduct controversy

-The additional scrutiny brought upon Jamal's 2011 paper by the follow-up study revealed inconsistencies between the results and her presentation of them.
+The additional scrutiny brought upon Jamal's 2011 paper by the follow-up study revealed inconsistencies that had not been previously noticed.
 Jamal's collaborator Richard Eastell found discrepancies between the raw data and her descriptions in reports she sent him.
 When Eastell conducted his own statistical analysis in 2014, he found no difference between the treatment and placebo groups.
 When questioned about the discrepancies, Jamal blamed a research assistant for inaccurately presenting the data.
 She later took to physical measures to try cover up the fraud; Jamal changed files in patient records, destroyed an old computer of hers to prevent fraud investigators from accessing it, and modified the temperature controls to destroy blood and urine specimens stored at Canadian Blood Services and prevent their analysis.

 Following investigation by the Women's College Hospital, Jamal was deemed to have manipulated data and misrepresented her findings.
 She resigned from her positions at the clinic and the University of Toronto in 2015.
 One member of the investigative panel defined the case as possibly the "worst case of research fraud dealt with by the college in its history".
 That December, her paper on nitroglycerin was retracted by JAMA, the journal of the American Medical Association and its original publisher.
 The follow-up "Nitrates and Bone Turnover" trial was cancelled.
 In 2016, Jamal was barred from ever receiving funding in the future from the Canadian Institutes of Health Research or from any other Canadian source of federal research funding, and forced to pay back the sum she received in 2012.
 She became the first scientist mentioned by name by the institute for fraud, which had previously redacted the names of sanctioned researchers for confidentiality reasons.

 Following the JAMA retraction, two further papers of Jamal's were retracted; one on the risk of osteoporosis in kidney disease, and one on nitrate use and bone density.
 These retractions related to her work with the Canadian Multicentre Osteoporosis Study, which launched an independent investigation following the results of the Women's College Hospital investigation.
 Jamal had been their study's site coordinator in Toronto.
 In both cases, all authors except Jamal supported retraction of the papers, while she was unable to be reached for comment.
 A fourth retraction on another paper regarding kidney disease and bone fracture risk was announced in August 2021.
 The fourth retraction was unconnected to the investigations into Jamal's research, but requested by her co-authors after independently analysing the study data and finding inconsistencies.